 The Tailor, the Banh Mi, and the Lanterns: A Conversation with Minh, Hoi An Local Since Birth

-Minh Nguyen is 38 years old, born in Hoi An, and runs a bicycle tour company out of a converted merchant house on Nguyen Thai Hoc Street.
-He's watched his hometown go from a quiet fishing and trading town to one of the most visited places in Vietnam.
+Minh Nguyen is 38, born and raised in Hoi An, and runs a bicycle tour company out of a converted merchant house on Nguyen Thai Hoc Street.
+He has watched his hometown grow from a quiet fishing and trading port into one of the most visited places in Vietnam.

 On the Tailoring Industry